Buzzword bingo with Navision

 Buzzword bingo, also known as bullshit bingo, means: to integrate meaningless or even erroneous word phrases into advertising nonsense in order to fake a non-existent competence.

-In now 4 decades I have seen so many hypes come go again.
-And since I have been earning my money with Navision since 1993, the "seeing go" in particular has always been associated with a laughing, rather than a crying eye.
-And so it is now time to take a look at some of the hypes with a view to "My" Navision.
-Important: For every "buzzword" there are certainly useful applications.
-I refer exclusively to the commercial world, especially Dynamics Business Central or Navision.
+In the meantime, over the last four decades, I have seen, experienced and seen so many hypes come and go.
+And since I have been making my living with Navision since 1993, the “seeing go” was always associated with a laughing, rather than a crying eye.
+And so it is time to shed some light on some of the hypes with regard to “My” Navision / Business Central 365 Dynamics.
+Important: There are certainly useful applications for every “buzzword”.
+I am talking here exclusively about the commercial world, specifically about Dynamics Business Central and Navision.

 Agile development

-Agile development has always been standard in Navision & Business Central, at least in the versions from 1993 up to and including 2019 Spring Release!
-Long before this term existed, it was completely normal for Navision developers to go directly to the employee's workstation, look at the problem on the screen and then quickly change a program line.
-And thanks to the Navision structure, the program change was delivered in a few seconds.
-If you have never programmed in Navision (I am deliberately excluding Business Central here), you have never used real nice agile development.
+Agile development has always been standard in Navision & Business Central, at least in the versions from 1993 to the 2019 Spring Release!
+Long before this term existed, it was perfectly normal for Navision developers to go directly to the employee at the workplace, look at the problem on the screen and then quickly change a program line.
+And thanks to the Navision structure, the program change was also delivered in a few seconds.
+Anyone who has never programmed in Navision (I am deliberately excluding Business Central and BC 365 Dynamics here) has never done really nice agile development.
+Well, with BC365 and AL, Microsoft has “fortunately” put an end to that, even though Business Central is still one of the most elegant rapid prototyping development environments in the world today.

 DevOps